Camino de Santiago · Coastal Route · Caminha, Portugal

 Ferry & Logistics

-The Minho river crossing between Caminha (Portugal) and A Guarda (Spain) is 15 minutes by ferry — and potentially a full-day logistics problem when the estuary silts up.
-Covers summer/winter timetables, fare tables, water taxi (Xávegas) contacts, and the overland Valença–Tui bridge alternative.
+The Minho river crossing between Caminha (Portugal) and A Guarda (Spain) is a short boat ride — and potentially a full-day logistics problem when the estuary silts up.
+Covers the daily water-taxi services (€6, ~10 min) that replaced the suspended Santa Rita de Cássia ferry, the two operators and how to book, the Portugal–Spain time-zone trap, and the overland Valença–Tui bridge alternative.
+For route context, credential requirements, and seasonal timing, see the pilgrim guide to the Coastal Route.

 Ferry & Logistics — Full GuideCluster D